General FAQ's

 Known Issues & Shortcomings

 PinPoint APRS only supports receive-only iGate functionality and will not iGate from APRS-IS to the RF network at the moment.
-This is a feature that will be added in the future.
+This is a feature that will likely be added in the future if there is enough demand for it.

 Donations

-If you like PinPoint, please consider making a donation towards new development using PayPal or Venmo.
+If you like PinPoint, please consider making a donation towards new development using PayPal, Venmo or a debit/credit card (never stored).
 Try it out for a while and decide if you'd like to send a donation.
 No license keys needed, no ads, no 'nag-ware', no in-app tracking.
-Of course, PinPoint is a 'tracking' application itself among other things, but I don't track usage of the app or what you do with it.

-When using a debit or credit card, you don't need a PayPal account to donate.
+When using a debit/credit card, you don't need a PayPal or Venmo account to donate.
 You can click on the Donate button below to make a donation using PayPal, Venmo or a debit/credit card.

 You can also send a donation directly via Paypal or Venmo to @frankwatervoort.